Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: RAC Formulation and Solution Techniques

 This paper focuses on the RAC problem, a variant of SCUC defined and operated by MISO.
 The detailed formulation is fully stated in \cite{BPM_C}.
 The problem can be modeled as an MILP problem of the form

-where $\x$ denotes the binary commitment/startup/shutdown variables, and $\y$ denotes the continuous variables such as energy and reserve dispatches, branch flows, etc. Constraints \eqref{eq:SCUC:gen:commitment} denote generator-level commitment-related constraints, such as minimum run/down times and \emph{must-run} commitments, and binary requirements on $\x$ variables.
-Constraints \eqref{eq:SCUC:gen:mixed} denote generator-level dispatch-related constraints such as minimum/maximum limits and ramping constraints.
-Finally, constraints \eqref{eq:SCUC:system} denote system-wide reliability constraints, namely, power balance, minimum reserve requirements, and transmission constraints.
-Note that, in MISO's formulation, the reliability constraints \eqref{eq:SCUC:system} are treated as \emph{soft}: they can be violated, but doing so incurs a (large) penalty.
+where $\x$ denotes the binary commitment/startup/shutdown variables, and $\y$ denotes the continuous variables such as energy and reserve dispatches, branch flows, etc. Constraints~\eqref{eq:RAC:gen:commitment} denote generator-level commitment-related constraints, such as minimum run/down times and \emph{must-run} commitments, and binary requirements on $\x$ variables.
+Constraints~\eqref{eq:RAC:gen:mixed} denote generator-level dispatch-related constraints such as minimum/maximum limits and ramping constraints.
+Finally, constraints~\eqref{eq:RAC:system} denote system-wide reliability constraints, namely, power balance, minimum reserve requirements, and transmission constraints.
+Note that, in MISO's formulation, the reliability constraints~\eqref{eq:RAC:system} are treated as \emph{soft}: they can be violated, but doing so incurs a (large) penalty.

+Indeed, ML-based methodologies for RAC acceleration can be directly applied to SCUC with minor adjustments.
+However, our attention remains solely on RAC.
+While RAC and SCUC share similarities in their formulations, RAC requires greater acceleration due to the need to effectively manage significant variations in forecasts in real-time.

 Despite the significant progress in MILP solver technology and in constructing tight MILP formulations for SCUC (see, e.g., \cite{knueven2020mixed}), industry-size instances remain challenging \cite{chen2022security}.
-Transmission constraints are typically formulated via a (dense) Power Transfer Distribution Factor-based approach, and handled in a lazy fashion.
+Transmission constraints are typically handled in a lazy fashion.
 Accordingly, the \rac{} framework uses the iterative optimization procedure suggested in \cite{xavier2019transmission} as the baseline optimization algorithm.
 The algorithm first solves the relaxed problem with no transmission constraint and then identifies the violations of these constraints.
 The $k$ most violated transmission constraints are added into the relaxed problem, and the process is repeated until there is no constraint violation.
-Note that identifying the active set of transmission constraints beforehand may allow to solve the problem in a single iteration. \rac{} uses ML techniques to predict this active set and prior work suggests that such prediction can improve run times \cite{xavier2021learning}.
+Note that identifying the active set of transmission constraints beforehand may allow to solve the problem in a single iteration ideally.
+The \rac{} framework includes ML techniques to predict this active set and prior work indicates that such prediction can improve run times \cite{xavier2021learning}.